-Note: The Licensee may at any time apply to the Authority for an alteration to the undertakings or works or
+Note: The Licensee may at any time apply to the Authority for an alteration to the undertakings or works or omission of any of the same and/or an extension of any relevant completion date.

 The Authority will notify the Licensee in writing of its decision.